 A student who has withdrawn may apply for re-admission if the re-admission application date is more than one year after the date of withdrawal.
-At that time, the student must complete and submit an Application for Re-admission to begin at the time of the new academic year to the Office of Admissions following the procedures and meeting the eligibility criteria as outlined in the NYIT College of Osteopathic Medicine catalog effective at the time of re-application.
+At that time, the student must complete and submit an Application for Re-admission to begin at the time of the new academic year to the Office of Admissions following the procedures and meeting the eligibility criteria as outlined in the New York Institute of Technology College of Osteopathic Medicine catalog effective at the time of re-application.